deckhouse/deckhouse/modules/110-istio/docs/README.md

 It is also possible to add the sidecar to an individual pod in namespace without the `istio-injection=enabled` or `istio.io/rev=vXxYZ` labels by setting the `sidecar.istio.io/inject=true` Pod label.

 **Note!** Istio-proxy, running as a sidecar container, consumes resources and adds overhead:
-* Each request is DNAT'ed to envoy that processes it and creates another one.
+* Each request is DNAT'ed to Envoy that processes it and creates another one.
 The same thing happens on the receiving side.
-* Each envoy stores information about all the services in the cluster, thereby consuming memory.
-The bigger the cluster, the more memory envoy consumes.
+* Each Envoy stores information about all the services in the cluster, thereby consuming memory.
+The bigger the cluster, the more memory Envoy consumes.
 You can use the [Sidecar](istio-cr.html#sidecar) CustomResource to solve this problem.

 It is also important to get the Ingress controller and the application's Ingress resources ready:
 * Enable [`enableIstioSidecar`](../402-ingress-nginx/cr.html#ingressnginxcontroller-v1-spec-enableistiosidecar) of the `IngressNginxController` resource.